Freedom Circle logo

 Argues against George W. Bush's proposal to give taxpayers' money to religious organizations, rather than ending similar subsidies to secular groups

-[As] historian David Beito shows in his book From Mutual Aid to the Welfare State, even low-income Americans were ingenious at setting up mutual-aid societies, such as lodges, that provided various kinds of "safety net" benefits when misfortune struck.
-It was government that effectively ran these marvelous institutions out of business by providing similar benefits "free" — that is, through force: taxation ...
+[A]s historian David Beito shows in his book From Mutual Aid to the Welfare State, even low-income Americans were ingenious at setting up mutual-aid societies, such as lodges, that provided various kinds of "safety net" benefits when misfortune struck.
+It was government that effectively ran these marvelous institutions out of business by providing similar benefits "free" ...
 Not only has the expenditure of trillions of tax dollars not eradicated "poverty" as promised, it has corrupted a nation of people who once looked to themselves, not government, to improve their own lot.

 Interviews

-Mutualism: An interview with Kevin Carson, by Kevin Carson, 3 Nov 2009
+Mutualism: An interview with Kevin Carson, by Kevin Carson, The Isocracy Network, 3 Nov 2009

 Topic discussed include: mutualism in theory and practice, worker cooperatives and credit unions, small-scale manufacturing, Henry George, worker-managed firms, Lockean land ownership concepts, labor theory of value and political coalitions

-Could you begin by giving a description of mutualism ...?
+Could you [give] a description of mutualism ...?

 Books